awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-categories.md

 The following table lists the categories of instance metadata\.

+**Note**
+When Amazon EC2 releases a new instance metadata category, the instance metadata for the new category might not be available for existing instances\.
+To ensure that the instance metadata is available for an existing instance, you need to [stop and then start](Stop_Start.md) the instance\.

 **Important**
 Some of the category names in the following table are placeholders for data that is unique to your instance\.
 For example, *mac* represents the MAC address for the network interface\.
 You must replace the placeholders with the actual values\.